-Once the primary driver of Belize's economy, agriculture accounted for 9% of GDP and about 21% of the labor force in 2023.
-About 3% of the country's land is under cultivation, and while there are some large plantations, much land under cultivation consists of milpas, temporary fields that are cleared from the jungle, cultivated for a few years, then allowed to lie fallow.
+Once the primary Belize's driver of economy, agriculture accounted for 8% of GDP and about 16% of the labor force in 2023.
+About 3% of the country's land is under cultivation and while there are some large plantations, much land under cultivation consists of milpas, temporary fields that are cleared from the jungle, cultivated for a few years, then allowed to lie fallow.

-Farming and Livestock: While many residents practice subsistence farming, Belize also exports agricultural products, notably sugar (20% of exports in 2022), fruit juice (4%), and bananas (11%).
-Belize's farmers also raise livestock for the domestic market, such as large-scale chicken farming by members of the Mennonite community (see p.
-11 of History and Myth).
+Farming and Livestock: While many residents practice subsistence farming, Belize also exports agricultural products, notably sugar (31% of exports in 2023), fruit juice (5%), and bananas (13%).
+Belize's farmers also raise livestock for the domestic market, such as large-scale chicken farming by members of the Mennonite community (see History and Myth).

 Fisheries: Belize's Barrier Reef provides rich fishing grounds, and coastal areas support shrimp farming.
 Belizean fishermen are organized into cooperatives granted exclusive fishing rights.
 Fishermen harvested some 100,000 tons in recent years, although this count is down from about 400,000 tons in 2010 due to overfishing.
-Much of the catch is consumed locally, although Belize exports some of its catch - non-fillet frozen fish exports comprised 5% of exports in 2022.
+Much of the catch is consumed locally, although Belize exports some of its catch - non-fillet frozen fish exports comprised 9% of exports in 2023.

 Forestry: For much of Belize's history since the 17th century, logging was the primary economic activity.
 While timber and other forest products have lost their central significance, Belize still exports some mahogany, pine, cedar, rosewood, and the sapodilla tree which produces chicle.
-In 2022, wood made up about 1.5% of exports.